d2l-ai/d2l-vi/chapter_optimization/minibatch-sgd_vn.md

 <!--
 Beyond computational efficiency, the overhead introduced by Python and by the deep learning framework itself is considerable.
-Recall that each time we execute a command the Python interpreter sends a command to the MXNet engine which needs to insert it into the compute graph and deal with it during scheduling.
+Recall that each time we execute a command the Python interpreter sends a command to the MXNet engine which needs to insert it into the computational graph and deal with it during scheduling.
 Such overhead can be quite detrimental.
 In short, it is highly advisable to use vectorization (and matrices) whenever possible.
 -->

 Ngoài hiệu suất tính toán, chi phí tính toán phát sinh đến từ Python và framework học sâu cũng đáng cân nhắc.
 Mỗi lần ta thực hiện một câu lệnh, bộ thông dịch Python gửi một câu lệnh đến MXNet để chèn câu lệnh đó vào đồ thị tính toán và thực thi nó theo đúng lịnh trình.